zeevmoney/atom-node/README.md

 ```

 ### Tracker Backlog
-The tracker is using a simple in memory storage for its backlog <ADD LINK HERE>
+The tracker is using a simple in memory storage for its [backlog](https://ironsource.github.io/atom-node/LocalStore.html)
 You can replace it with a custom backlog using the same interface
 ```js
 const AtomTracker = require('atom-node').Tracker;